-First things first: if there is any question of safety of the individual, stop what you are doing and call 911.
+First things first: if there is any question of safety of the individual, stop what you are doing and call your local emergency services.

 Below are general directions for taking water doses for acute care only.
 Occasionally I give more customized directions which should be followed instead.
-If you have any questions, please contact me.
+If you have any questions, please email me.

 Please read the directions below very carefully and completely.
-I know this is a lot to take in at first, but it will all become second nature when you get the hang of it:
+I know this is a lot to take in at first, but it will all become second nature when you get the hang of it.
+Taking your remedy will eventually take just a few seconds, but it is essential that you understand the correct way to take the remedy as well as the general safety guidelines.
+You can always email me with questions.

-You will need: remedy pellets, distilled or spring water (not tap water), and a small, very clean glass can or bottle with a cap or lid
+- a small, very clean glass dropper or bottle with a cap or lid

-- Pour 4 oz. distilled or spring water into your small glass bottle.
+- Pour 1 oz. spring water into your small glass bottle.

 - Without touching the pellets, drop the pellets into the water and let them dissolve.

 I recommend that you keep the solution in the refrigerator.
 Otherwise, it is likely to lose its potency relatively quickly.
-Or, you can use a small amount of vodka or grain alcohol in the solution to preserve it for a longer period.
+If you have no issues with alcohol, you can use a small amount of vodka or grain alcohol (about 10% of the solution) to preserve it for a longer period.

 - “Succuss” the remedy solution.
-This means that you strike the bottle gently but firmly against thick book or similar surface 5-10 times.
-Alternately, you can shake it vigorously for a few seconds.
+Place a thick book on a sturdy table or surface.
+Strike the bottle gently but firmly against the book 5-10 times.
 I know this sounds odd, but it is absolutely vital.
+You can view this video (starting at 10 seconds in) to see what this looks like.

 - Take a few drops or up to one teaspoon, swishing it around in your mouth for 5-10 seconds, especially letting some of the water solution under your tongue.
 Then ingest.
 Start with a small dose, and work your way up.
 This is highly individualized, and the best dose can vary day to day so it is up to you.